-- 3.1 STV is a form of proportional representation used in Northern Ireland, the Republic of Ireland, Malta, Scotland, Estonia and Australia for some of their elections. - 3.2 If Full Council decides to adopt STV for its 2027 election or for elections at a later date, the following are the main changes : - A move from 52 single member wards and 8 multi member wards to all multi member wards.
-Each new electoral ward would have no less than 3 councillors but no more than 6 councillors, the number to be determined by Welsh Government upon recommendations from the Local Democracy and

-Boundary Commission for Wales (" the Boundary Commission").
-The boundary Commission would make recommendations to Welsh government based upon their aim of establishing, in so far as it is possible to do so, wards with similar number of constituents both within the county and across Wales.
-In other words, the council would in future have between 12 and 23 wards instead of the current 60 wards and the boundaries for every ward in the county would change;

-- The Council will still have 68 Councillors; - The process is more complex than currently used for Police & Crime Commissioner elections and for elections to the Welsh Assembly ie it is a different system. - In future voters rank candidates in order of preference ie voters would place "1" next to their favourite candidate, "2" next to the second favourite and so on; - Voters can rank as many or as few candidates as they wish, or can vote for only one candidate; - To be elected, candidates must reach a Quota.
-This is the minimum number of votes calculated according to the number of seats and votes cast.
+- 3.1 STV is a form of proportional representation used in Northern Ireland, the Republic of Ireland, Malta, Scotland, Estonia and Australia for some of their elections. - 3.2 Under STV, political parties may nominate several candidates for a multimember ward and voters can choose between those candidates and independents. - 3.2 If the County Council decides to adopt STV for its 2027 election or for elections at a later date, the following are the main changes: - At present there are 52 single member wards and 8 multi member wards.
+Under STV each new electoral ward would have no less than 3 councillors but no more than 6 councillors, the number to be determined by Welsh Government upon recommendations from the Local Democracy and Boundary Commission for Wales ("the Boundary Commission").
+The boundary Commission would make recommendations to Welsh government based upon their aim of establishing, in so far as it is possible to do so, wards with a similar number of constituents per councillor which reflect local communities.
+The council would in future have between 12 and 23 wards instead of the current 60 wards but would retain 68 councillors. - The process is not the same as that currently used or proposed by the Welsh Government for elections to the Welsh Parliament, nor that previously used for the Police & Crime Commissioner elections. - Under STV voters rank candidates in order of preference i.e. voters would place "1" next to their favourite candidate, "2" next to the second favourite and so on.
+Their would be no obligation to follow party 'slates'. - Voters can rank as many or as few candidates as they wish. - To be elected, candidates must reach a Quota, calculated according to the number of seats and the number of votes cast and set out in the regulations. - Ballot papers are sorted into first preference votes.
+Candidates reaching the Quota are immediately elected: - Surplus votes from candidates reaching the quota are reallocated to second preference candidates; - The candidates with the fewest first preference votes who do not reach the quota are eliminated.
+Their votes are reallocated to second preference candidates as set out in regulations;

-votes needed to win seat = $\frac{\text{number of valid ballot papers}}{\text{number of seats} + 1} + 1$

-- Ballot papers are sorted into first preference votes.
-Candidates reaching the Quota are immediately elected: - Surplus votes from candidates reaching the quota are reallocated to second preference candidates; - The candidate with the fewest first preference votes who do not reach the quota are eliminated.
-Their votes are reallocated to second preference candidates through a complex transfer process set out in regulations; - Following the reallocation of votes, candidates reaching the quota are in turn elected.
-Their surplus votes are then reallocated until all vacancies are filled; - Where no candidate reaches the quota, the candidate with the fewest votes is excluded and their votes transferred to the remaining candidates.
+- Following the reallocation of votes, candidates reaching the quota are in turn elected.
+Their surplus votes are then reallocated until all vacancies are filled. - Where no candidate reaches the quota, the candidate with the fewest votes is excluded and their votes transferred to the remaining candidates until the number of candidates remaining is the same as the number of vacancies to be filled. - While manual STV counts may take longer than under our present system, the experience in Northern Ireland is that some councils complete their count in one day, others take two days and some choose to do it over two days.
+Longer counts are normally only required in national elections where the electorate and the turnout is much larger.

-3.2 Members will see from the above that the method of counting votes will be more complex under an STV system, and the counting mechanism will be set out in regulations from Welsh government.
-Welsh government have published some draft regulations be called the Local Elections (Principal Areas) (Single Transferable Vote) (Wales) Rules 2023, but these have not yet come into force.
-I have been told that the regulations will be discussed in the Senedd on Tuesday 3rd October 2023 before the Minister signs them into law.